Mrivas0331/SecureChat455/README.md

 # SecureChat

-Project that functions as a chat app using Socket.io and WSS/https for real time communication\
+Project that functions as a chat app using Socket.io and WSS/https for real time communication

-Funtionality includes real time chat messages between two or more users, all of which have their own user login and password courtesy of Firebase.
+Funtionality includes real time chat messages between two or more users in a private messanger environment, all of which have their own user login and password courtesy of SQLite.

 Other functions include: